kriskon1/tlr_reporting/README.md

 # tlr_reporting

-Created to automate failure mode / week / month reporting.
+Created to automate failure mode / week / month reporting Input is a specific .xlsx file
-Outputs are charts.
+Outputs are charts